 There are plenty of places to sit and wait in the immediate area.
 You can also step inside Brown Derby if you need to use the restroom before being seated.
 When you enter the restaurant’s foyer, walk around the hallway to the left, and you’ll find it.

-Once seated at the lounge, there is a menu presented on the table.
+Once seated at the lounge, a menu is presented on the table.
 If you like, you can request the full menu from the Brown Derby restaurant.
-Both the Brown Derby and the Brown Derby Lounge share the same kitchen making it possible to order from both menus.
+Both the Brown Derby and the Brown Derby Lounge share the same kitchen, making ordering from both menus possible.

 The menu on the day of our last visit to the lounge offered several good options.
 The prices here are a bit more reasonable as compared to the regular Brown Derby menu as well.